navahas/tmux-grimoire/README.md

 # BuoyShell

-A Tmux plugin providing persistent floating shells per session with automatic management.
+A Tmux plugin providing persistent floating shells per session with an easy management.

 ![Description](images/showcase.png)

 ## Overview

-BuoyShell is a minimal Tmux plugin that creates a dedicated manager session for handling independent floating shells.
-It's designed to be lightweight and simple.
+BuoyShell is a minimal Tmux plugin that creates a dedicated manager session for handling independent "buoyant" shells, designed to be lightweight and simple.

+The plugin uses window position 1 in each tmux session as a persistent floating pane.
+This is where the name "BuoyShell" comes from - the shell pops up and down like a buoy, but maintains its state persistently.

-For a more feature-rich floating window implementation, check out [tmux-floax](https://github.com/omerxx/tmux-floax).
+If you’re looking for a more feature-rich floating window implementation, consider [tmux-floax](https://github.com/omerxx/tmux-floax).

 Key features of BuoyShell: